ai4curation/icbo-ai-tutorial/CODESPACE_INSTRUCTIONS.md

 # ICBO Tutorial

+## NOTE

+The claude code instance that was used during the tutorial will no longer work out the box, you will need to provide your own key

 ## Starting a codespace in GitHub

 Go to this repo (https://github.com/ai4curation/icbo-ai-tutorial), click the green "<> Code" button, and select the "Codespaces" tab: